Oligometrics.com

 • Peptide engineering and research

 Welcome to Oligometrics.
 Our basic methodology uses molecular biology to attach short peptides to a fluorescent tag for easy purification and characterization.
 As with many things, the devil is in the details, which this site attempts to explain.
-Briefly, the peptides can be designed to fold or bind to other peptides, which makes them useful for analytical or biological applications.
+Briefly, the peptides can be designed to fold or bind to other entities, such as metals, which makes them useful for analytical or biological applications.
 You can view an example of the fluorescence here.
 Thanks for visiting!

 Oligometrics is named after the chemical entity called an oligomer.
 Oligomers are small macromolecules arbitrarily defined as 3-50 individual monomer units linked together by covalent bonds.
 Oligomers can be any of a host of compounds, such as DNA, RNA, peptides, or short organic polymers.
 We design peptides and use the Green Fluorescent Protein (GFP, structure at right) as the fluorescent tag.
 It is a relatively simple matter to perform the molecular biology where DNA first is designed which codes for the desired peptide, synthesized, and then it is inserted into plasmid DNA.
 The plasmid DNA is then expressed in bacteria, ultimately leading to a fusion protein where the GFP and the designed peptide are covalently linked together.